symfony/symfony/src/Symfony/Contracts/Deprecation/README.md

 A generic function and convention to trigger deprecation notices.

-This package provides a single global function named `deprecated()`.
+This package provides a single global function named `trigger_deprecation()` that triggers silenced deprecation notices.

-Its purpose is to trigger deprecations in a way that can be silenced on production environments by using the `zend.assertions` ini setting and that can be caught during development to generate reports.
+By using a custom PHP error handler such as the one provided by the Symfony ErrorHandler component, the triggered deprecations can be caught and logged for later discovery, both on dev and prod environments.

 The function requires at least 3 arguments:
  - the name of the Composer package that is triggering the deprecation